atzori/sebd2024/awards.md

 <div id="participation"></div>

-### Outstanding Participation Award
+### Outstanding Participation Awards
 The 32nd edition of the SEBD counted 120 registered participants.
-The Outstanding Participation Award highlights the institutions with the highest number of members attending the SEBD conference.
+The Outstanding Participation Awards highlight the institutions with the highest number of members attending the SEBD conference.

 This year's podium features:

-1. With 13 members, the gold medal goes to _Università della Calabria_!
+1. With an impressive number of 13 members, the gold medal goes to _Università della Calabria_!
 2. Very close, with 10 members, the silver medal goes to _Università di Modena e Reggio Emilia_!
 3. With 9 members each, the bronze medal goes to _Università di Milano_ and _Sapienza Università di Roma_!